 *NOTE: Each Explorer must “retire” from the Explorer Post upon his/her 21st birthday.

 SO HOW CAN YOU GET INVOLVED?

-If you meet the requirements for membership and you'd like more information or would like to become an Explorer, you can call the advisors.
-Explorer meetings are held every Tuesday night, so check with the officers for the next scheduled meeting.
+If you meet the requirements for membership and you’d like more information or would like to become an Explorer, you can contact our school resource officer at Virgin Valley High School.